parse-community/parse-server/README.md

 ### Custom Pages

-Parse server can let you  change the default pages of the app and redirect the user to other path or domain.
+It’s possible to change the default pages of the app and redirect the user to another path or domain.

 ```js
 var server = ParseServer({